NBER Household Finance Grant Award (Sloan Foundation) for the project

 Monetary Policy Pass-Through: Household Consumption and Voluntary Deleveraging(with Amir Kermani and Rodney Ramcharan)

-Did households benefit from the recent prolonged period of low interest rates?
-To address this question we investigate the role of monetary policy in shaping households' consumption and saving decisions.
-We exploit the expected changes in monthly payments for borrowers with adjustable rate mortgages originated between 2005 and 2007 with an automatic reset of the interest rate after five years.
-We show that at the moment of the interest rate adjustment the monthly payment falls on average by $900.
-This results in a total positive income shock to these households in the tens of thousands over the remaining life of the mortgage.
-We uncover two important patterns.
-First, households increase their car purchases on average by $150 per month after the change in their monthly payment.
-Second, the expansionary effect of the reduction in interest rate is attenuated by the borrowers' desire to voluntary deleverage, by employing a significant fraction of the increased income to repay their debts more quickly.
-Moreover, the marginal propensity to consume is significantly higher for borrowers that experienced a larger decline in housing wealth.
-To complement these findings, we employ county-level data to provide evidence that consumption, especially of non-luxury cars, responded more forcefully to a reduction in short-term interest rates primarily in counties with a greater fraction of adjustable rate mortgage debt.
-Altogether these results shed light on the role of household debt in the transmission of monetary policy.
+Do households benefit from expansionary monetary policy?
+We investigate how indebted households' consumption and saving decisions are affected by anticipated changes in monthly interest payments.
+We focus on borrowers with adjustable rate mortgages originated between 2005 and 2007 featuring an automatic reset of the interest rate after five years.
+The monthly payment due from the average borrower falls by 52 percent ($900) upon reset, resulting in an increase in disposable income totaling tens of thousands of dollars over the remaining life of the mortgage.
+We uncover three patterns.
+First, the average household increases monthly car purchases by 40 percent ($150) upon reset.
+Second, this expansionary effect is attenuated by the borrowers' voluntary deleveraging, as a significant fraction of the increased income is deployed to accelerate debt repayment.
+Third, the marginal propensity to consume is significantly higher for low income and underwater borrowers.
+To complement these household-level findings, we employ county-level data to provide evidence that consumption responded more to a reduction in short-term interest rates in counties with a larger fraction of adjustable rate mortgage debt.
+Our results shed light on the income channel of monetary policy as well as the role of debt rigidity in reducing the effectiveness of monetary policy.

 Can a credit expansion induce a boom and bust in house prices and real economic activity?
 This paper exploits the federal preemption of national banks from local laws against predatory lending to gauge the effect of the supply of credit on the real economy.
 Specifically, we exploit the heterogeneity in the market share of national banks across counties in 2003 and that in state anti-predatory laws to instrument for an outward shift in the supply of credit.
 First, a comparison between counties in the top and bottom deciles of presence of national banks in states with anti-predatory laws suggests that the preemption regulation produced an 13% increase in annual lending.
 Our estimates show that to this lending increase is associated with a 12% rise in house prices and a 2% expansion of employment in the non-tradable sectors, followed by drops of similar magnitude in subsequent years.
 Finally, we show that the increase in the supply of credit reduced mortgage delinquency rates during the boom years but increased them in bust years.
 These effects are even stronger for subprime and inelastic regions.